 permitted on Sundays and Feast Days.
 At Bailes the Bomba, the sounds of

 drums called "barriles," typically made of empty codfish or rum barrels,

 drew the crowd into a circle.
 Dancers took turns challenging the drums,

-creating a dialog with their movements that the solo drummer answered.
+creating a dialog with their movements that the lead drummer answered.
 It is

 said that women bomba dancers would typically dance with their skirt raised,